Frequently Asked Questions

 How do I become an Artist Member?

 If you are a professional artist, have lived within 35 driving miles of Carmel for at least one year, have been juried in to a previous competitive show, and have shown in at least one other gallery, you can apply to be an Artist Member of the Carmel Art Association.
-Our jury process happens once a year, usually in April.
-Call or check this website in March to check on deadlines.
+Our jury process happens once a year, usually starting in February and ending in March, with finalists chosen in April.
+Check this website in February for instructions and deadlines.

 What is an Associate Member?

 Becoming an Associate Member is a way to support the Carmel Art Association, its shows and events.
-As an Associate Member you will receive regular mailings of upcoming shows and events, and you will be invited to special “member only” events throughout the year.
+As an Associate Member you will receive regular announcements of upcoming shows and events, and you will be invited to any special “member only” events throughout the year.

 Why isn’t (name of artist) showing here?

-We only show the work of our living artist members.
-We will show the work of an artist member who has passed away for one year after their death.
+The CAA gallery shows the work of our living artist members.
+We will show the work of an artist member who has passed away, for one year after their death, or in a special Historic Show or Memorial Show.
 If an artist has not been juried in for membership, you will not see their artwork here.

 How often do you change your shows ?

-We change the entire gallery once a month.
+We change the entire gallery once a month, normally on the first Wednesday of that month.
 Every month we have either a solo show or a group show and a gallery showcase, or a combination of those.
-Besides these highlighted artists, all the walls will be hung with new artwork from our artist members.
+Besides these featured artists, all the walls will be hung with new artwork from our artist members.

 How do I get a value on a painting I own?

 To get a true value on a painting you need to consult with an art appraiser.
 We do not do art appraisals at the Carmel Art Association.
-We recommend you look on-line or in your local phone book for “certified art appraiser.”
+We recommend you search on-line for “certified art appraiser.”
 If you have a relatively new piece and know how much you paid for it, chances are that is what it is worth now.
 Art can go up in value, but it happens infrequently and slowly.
 Always check with a certified art appraiser to make sure.

 Do your artists work in the gallery?

 Although our artist members are expected to put in some volunteer hours during the year, they do not work in the gallery.
-We have a paid staff of sales associates, sales manager, media specialist and general manager.
+We have a paid staff of non-artist members.

 What is a “Monotype”?